 University of Portsmouth gender pay gap figures

-The gender pay gap shows the difference between the average (mean and median) earnings of men and women and is expressed as a percentage of men’s earnings.
+The gender pay gap shows the difference between the average (mean and median) earnings of males and females and is expressed as a percentage of male’s earnings.

-A gender pay gap above zero will show that, on average, men earn more.
+A gender pay gap above zero will show that, on average, males earn more.
 Complying with statutory calculations, the University has identified its gender pay gap in relation to the: